 Olrox is the opening villain of Castlevania: Nocturne, killing Richter Belmont’s mother, Julia Belmont (Sophie Skelton), moments into the start of the series.
 Played by Zahn McClarnon, Olrox is beautiful but has a level of intimidation that is palpable, crystalized in his final threat to Richter.
 There is something more sinister in allowing the child of the woman you just killed to live and letting your shadow infect his life from that moment on, a specter of death on the horizon.

-Like other villains and antagonists in the original Castlevania series, Olrox is more than meets the murderous green serpent eyes.
-Over the course of the series, audiences get small glimpses into who he is, and the love he had in his life, which by his account, has only occured once in his 250 years of being a vampire.
-With background elements shared in the intimate moments with Mizrak, his lover this season, the writers have chosen to give Olrox a twinge of vulnerability.
+Like other main villain or antagonist in the original Castlevania series, Olrox is more than meets the murderous green serpent’s eyes.
+Over the course of the series, audiences get small glimpses into who he is, and the love he had in his life, which, by his account, has only occurred once in his 250 years of being a vampire.
+With background elements shared in the intimate moments with Mizrak, his lover, this season, the writers have chosen to give Olrox a twinge of vulnerability.

 In two conversations, Olrox lays his position toward the Vampire Messiah, Erzsébet Bathory, on the table.
 He is here to commune with the Messiah, not worship her.
 He is here to speak with her, not to be told what to do.
 While the vampire aristocracy is ready to bow to the bloody goddess, Olrox is not.
+He doesn’t believe in fanatical loyalty and despises arrogance, and that’s constantly clear even as he seeks his vengeance.
 He takes time explaining how his one and only love was a proud Mohican man who fought with the Americans in the Revolution, despite knowing that these white men would never grant him freedom.
-Olrox, in his love was moved by the call for revolution but that ended when Julia Belmont killed his lover, who he had turned into a vampire.
+Olrox, in his love, was moved by the call for revolution, but that ended when Julia Belmont killed his lover, who he had turned into a vampire.

-Despite claiming not to understand the need for rebellion, Olrox embodies it, and as such the core message if the series.
-When asked to subject himself to Erzsébet he refuses twice, until finally bowing to her.
-Only, the animators have illustrated that bow by panning in close to his face, his eyes looking up and directly at the Messiah, not to the ground subjecting to her power.
+Despite claiming not to understand the need for rebellion, Olrox embodies it and, as such, the core message of the series.
+When asked to subject himself to Erzsébet, he refuses twice until finally bowing to her.
+Only the animators have illustrated that bow by panning in close to his face, his eyes looking up and directly at the Messiah, not to the ground subjecting to her power.
+A vampire of Native American descent, Olrox’s personality is one that understands his role in the world.
+Being a master manipulator has helped him in this endeavor.
+He can read people and other vampires beautifully enough to map out his own course.

-Olrox is a vampire that is heavily informed by his understanding what other vampires do and have done.
-Similarly to Annette he has witnessed their cruelty and subjectation first hand as he notes to Mizrak in an other exchange after their intimacy.
+Olrox is a vampire who is heavily informed by his understanding of what other vampires do and have done.
+Similarly to Annette, he has witnessed their cruelty and subjectation firsthand as he notes to Mizrak in another exchange after their intimacy in Olrox’s quarters.
 Olrox’s background is identifiable by three things this season.
-The first is when he transforms into a winged serpant, a Mesoamerican diety.
+The first is when he transforms into a winged serpent, a Mesoamerican deity.
 The second is when Drolta calls him the Aztec.
 And the third is when he talks about watching vampires come with white colonizers onto his shore and decimate his people and their land.
+Olrox, our Aztec vampire with an aristocratic persona now sporting an iconic purple Victorian suit, he wants to become the murderer of Richter Belmont, but he bows to no one.

 With his turn to helping Richter (Edward Bluemel), Annette (Thuso Mbedu), and Maria (Pixie Davies) in the final episode of the season, Olrox stands to be a big influence on Castlevania Season 2.
 Even more so when you factor in that he went against his words to Mizrak and, through his actions, has shown his love for him.